Waldorf Astoria New York

-In 2009, the Waldorf Astoria and Towers had 1,416 rooms; the main hotel had 1,235 single and double rooms and 208 mini-suites, while the Waldorf Towers on the 28th to 42nd floors had 181 rooms, of which 115 were suites with one to four bedrooms.
-The most expensive room, the Presidential Suite, was designed with Georgian-style furniture to emulate that of the White House.
-The hotel has three main restaurants: Peacock Alley, The Bull, and Bear Steak House, and La Chine—a new Chinese restaurant that replaced Oscar's Brasserie in late 2015.
-Sir Harry's Bar, also located in the hotel, is named after British explorer Sir Harry Johnston.

 The Waldorf Astoria has been known for its lavish dinner parties and galas, often at the center of political and business conferences and fundraising schemes involving the rich and famous.
 After World War II, it played a significant role in world politics and the Cold War, culminating in the controversial World Peace Conference of March 1949.
-The Presidential Suite was the residence of Herbert Hoover from his retirement for over 30 years, and Frank Sinatra kept a suite at the Waldorf from 1979 until 1988.
+The Presidential Suite was the residence of Herbert Hoover after his wife died for 20 years, and Frank Sinatra kept a suite at the Waldorf from 1979 until 1988.
 Some of the luxury suites were named after celebrities who lived or stayed in them, including Cole Porter, the Duke and Duchess of Windsor, Douglas MacArthur, and Winston Churchill.

 Name

-The name of the hotel is ultimately derived from the town of Walldorf, which lies in south-west Germany, close to Mannheim and Heidelberg.
-Walldorf is the ancestral home of the prominent German-American Astor family who originated there.
+The first name of the hotel is ultimately derived from the town of Walldorf, which lies in the north of the German state of Baden-Württemberg, south of Mannheim and Heidelberg.
+The name of the town is derived from the German words Wald, meaning "forest", and Dorf, meaning "village".
+Walldorf is the ancestral home of the Astor family, the prominent German-American family to which the two side by side original hotels belonged, the Waldorf and the Astoria.

-The hotel was originally known as the Waldorf-Astoria with a single hyphen, as recalled by a popular expression and song, "Meet Me at the Hyphen".
+The hotels were soon joined by what was called peacock alley, and afterwards the hotel was known as the Waldorf-Astoria with a single hyphen, as recalled by a popular expression and song, "Meet Me at the Hyphen".
 The sign was changed to a double hyphen, looking similar to an equals sign, by Conrad Hilton when he purchased the hotel in 1949.
-The double hyphen visually represents "Peacock Alley", the hallway between the two hotels that once stood where the Empire State building now stands today.
+The double hyphen visually represents "Peacock Alley", the hallway between the two original hotels on Fifth Avenue.
 The use of the double hyphen was discontinued by its parent company Hilton in 2009, shortly after the introduction of the Waldorf Astoria Hotels and Resorts chain.